 Once your child is able to blow bubbles into a straw you can see if they can manage to blow bubbles via a bubble wand.

-This can be more challenging because she will need to be able to pucker her lips and blow at the same time.
+This can be more challenging because they will need to be able to pucker their lips and blow at the same time.

 This takes a lot more coordination.